Formulas | Formula library

 MID( TEXT( Dept_Number_Team__c ), 11, 50)

-Roll up values of multiple fields into a text field
+Roll up the values of multiple fields into a text field

-This example can be used for a formula field to roll up the values of multiple fields into a single field.
-The formula field can be used in email templates, for example.
+You can use this example for a formula field to roll up the values of multiple fields into a single field.
+You can use the formula field in email templates, for example.
 For more information on how to use the formula field in email templates, see Email template formulas.

 The example formula uses custom rollup fields.